thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 (/ 2 (- 3 5 (+ 1 2) -10))
 </code></pre>

-This is equivalent to ‘(3 - 5  - (1 + 2) - -10) / 2’.
+This is equivalent to ‘2 / (3 - 5  - (1 + 2) - -10)’.

 Now what about those collections I promised you?
 Vectors, one type of collection, are notated with square brackets instead of parens.
-Vectors too can be nested to any depth. [\$ "Hickey" > [99999999 true]] is a vector of four items.
-Vectors can contain a mix of different types; in this case: a character, string, function and another vector containing an integer and a boolean.
+Vectors too can be nested to any depth. [\$ "Hickey" -> [cat true]] is a vector of four items.
+Vectors can contain a mix of different types; in this case: a character, string, macro and another vector containing a function and a boolean.
 Also note that ordering matters.

 <pre><code class="language-klipse">
-(= [\$ "Hickey" > [99999999 true]]
+(= [\$ "Hickey" -> [cat true]]
-   ["Hickey" [99999999 true] \$ >])
+   ["Hickey" [cat true] \$ ->])
 </code></pre>

-Put the elements of the two vectors in the same order and you'll see the computer will see them as equal.
+Put the elements of the two vectors in the same order and you'll see the computer will treat them as equal.

 Vectors have functions appropriate for their type just as numbers do.